 Edinburgh or Glasgow, Which City in Scotland Should You Visit?

-Planning a trip to Scotland but not sure which city to fly into?
+Planning a trip to Scotland but not sure which city to fly into? (want some more inspiration to plan immediately, click here).
 If you are flying into Scotland you are probably going to be flying in to either Glasgow or Edinburgh.
 Given that the cities are only an hour apart, you may wonder which one you should fly into if you have limited vacation time.

 Lots of people plan to do a quick big city Scottish tour and then head north to explore the Highlands.
 The good news is that either city offers a good launching point to see the dramatic scenery in the northern end of the country.
 Honestly, you can’t go wrong with either city, but there are benefits in Edinburgh vs Glasgow you should consider?